The Coven-Meyerowitz tiling conditions for 3 odd prime factors: Classification results

 \subsection{Outline of the proof}

 In the rest of this section, we provide an outline of the proof of Theorems \ref{unfibered-mainthm} and \ref{fibered-thm}.
 We assume that $A\oplus B=\ZZ_M$, where $M=p_i^{2}p_j^{2}p_k^{2}$ is odd, $|A|=|B|=p_ip_jp_k$, and $\Phi_M|A$.
 Some of our arguments apply to tilings with more general $M$.
-In order to be able to sketch the main ideas without interruptions, we postpone the discussion of such extensions to the end of the section.
+In order to be able to sketch the main ideas without interruptions, we postpone the discussion of such extensions until the end of this section.

 We begin with general arguments that are needed in both fibered and unfibered cases.
 In Section \ref{sec-toolbox}, we develop technical tools we will use throughout the article.
 Lemma \ref{triangles} is from \cite{LaLo1}; several of the other results in that section are specific to the 3-prime setting.